thelucyclub/Pets/README.md

 - [ ] Have pet take the loot when owner kills another player (more pet AI)
 - [ ] Add pet inventory SubCommand
 - [ ] Restrict pet inventory access to owner
-- [ ] Drop a pets inventory in a chest if pet dies
+- [ ] Drops pet's inventory in a chest if the pet dies
 - [ ] Implement Cats as pets not ocelots
-- [ ] Allow players to give away pets with inventorys
+- [ ] Allow players to give away pets with inventories